-Set the ambient value to a radiance of red grn blu.
+Set the ambient value to a radiance of red grn blu .
 This is the final value used in place of an indirect light calculation.
 If the number of ambient bounces is one or greater and the ambient value weight is non-zero (see -aw and -ab below), this value may be modified by the computed indirect values to improve overall accuracy.

-- -aw N Set the relative weight of the ambient value given with the -av option to N. As new indirect irradiances are computed, they will modify the default ambient value in a moving average, with the specified weight assigned to the initial value given on the command and all other weights set to 1.
+-aw N Set the relative weight of the ambient value given with the -av option to N. As new indirect irradiances are computed, they will modify the default ambient value in a moving average, with the specified weight assigned to the initial value given on the command and all other weights set to 1.
 If a value of 0 is given with this option, then the initial ambient value is never modified.
-This is the safest value for scenes with large differences in indirect contributions, such as when both indoor and outdoor (daylight) areas are visible. - -ab N Set the number of ambient bounces to N. This is the maximum number of diffuse bounces computed by the indirect calculation.
+This is the safest value for scenes with large differences in indirect contributions, such as when both indoor and outdoor (daylight) areas are visible.

+-ab NSet the number of ambient bounces to N. This is the maximum number of diffuse bounces computed by the indirect calculation.
 A value of zero implies no indirect calculation.

+This value defaults to 1 in photon mapping mode (see -ap below), implying that global photon irradiance is always computed via one ambient bounce; this behaviour applies to any positive number of ambient bounces, regardless of the actual value specified.
+A negative value enables a preview mode that directly visualises the irradiance from the global photon map without any ambient bounces.

-- -ar res Set the ambient resolution to res.
-This number will determine the maximum density of ambient values used in interpolation.
+Set the ambient resolution to res.
+This number will determine the maximum density of ambi--ar res ent values used in interpolation.
 Error will start to increase on surfaces spaced closer than the scene size divided by the ambient resolution.
 The maximum ambient value density is the scene size times the ambient accuracy (see the -aa option below) divided by the ambient resolution.
 The scene size can be determined using getinfo(1) with the -d option on the input octree.
-A value of zero is interpreted as unlimited resolution. - -aa acc Set the ambient accuracy to acc.
-This value will approximately equal the error from indirect illuminance interpolation.
-A value of zero implies no interpolation. - -ad N Set the number of ambient divisions to N. The error in the Monte Carlo calculation of indirect illuminance will be inversely proportional to the square root of this number.
-A value of zero implies no indirect calculation. - -as N Set the number of ambient super-samples to N. Super-samples are applied only to the ambient divisions which show a significant change. - -af fname Set the ambient file to fname.
+A value of zero is interpreted as unlimited resolution.

+Set the ambient accuracy to acc.
+This value will approximately equal the error from indirect -aa acc illuminance interpolation.
+A value of zero implies no interpolation.

+-ad NSet the number of ambient divisions to N. The error in the Monte Carlo calculation of indirect illuminance will be inversely proportional to the square root of this number.
+A value of zero implies no indirect calculation.

+Set the number of ambient super-samples to N. Super-samples are applied only to the ambient -as N divisions which show a significant change.

+Set the ambient file to fname.
 This is where indirect illuminance will be stored and retrieved.
 Normally, indirect illuminance values are kept in memory and lost when the program finishes or dies.
 By using a file, different invocations can share illuminance values, saving time in the computation.
-Also, by creating an ambient file during a low resolution rendering, better results can be obtained in a second high resolution pass.
+Also, by creating an ambient file during a low-resolution rendering, better results can be obtained in a second high-resolution pass.
+(It is a good idea to keep all of the calculation parameters the same, changing only the dimensions of the output picture.)
 The ambient file is in a machine-independent binary format which may be examined with lookamb(1).